-In February 2012, the Board of Directors approved a 1.185-for-1 stock split of the Company's common stock, which will become effective concurrently with the effectiveness of the registration statement for the initial public offering.
+In February 2012, the Board of Directors approved a 1.185-for-1 stock split of the Company's common stock, which occurred on March 12, 2012.
 The accompanying financial statements and notes to the financial statements give retroactive effect to the stock split for all periods presented.